-All requests for regrades must be submitted in writing to me (regrades for quizzes and exams) or to your TA's (lab reports, carbon copies).
+All requests for regrades must be submitted in writing to me.
 To submit for a regrade, you must write a cover letter specifying which specific problem should be looked at and fully describe why you think it was wrongly graded.
-Attach the cover letter to the assignment/exam and deliver it to me or the TA.
+Attach the cover letter to the assignment/exam and deliver it to me.
 The regrade request must be delivered within 1 week after the assignments are returned.
 In some cases, I will regrade the entire assignment/test/lab report.